Salah856/System-Design/Design a web crawler.md

 BFS is commonly used by web crawlers and is implemented by a first-in-first-out (FIFO) queue.
 In a FIFO queue, URLs are dequeued in the order they are enqueued.
 However, this implementation has two problems:

+- Most links from the same web page are linked back to the same host.
+All the links in wikipedia.com are internal links, making the crawler busy processing URLs from the same host (wikipedia.com).
+When the crawler tries to download web pages in parallel, Wikipedia servers will be flooded with requests.
+This is considered as “impolite”.

 -